devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step8.md

 ### Download Files

 Most of the times we need to download softwares or tools from internet to work on them.
 We can use wget command to download the files from internet.
-It
+It downloads the file to the location from where you are running the command by default